keton/chihuahua/README.md

 1. use 'browse game files' option to open game installation folder and find game executable
 1. open folder you've unpacked chihuahua in another window next to it
 1. put on your headset and start Virtual Desktop session
-1. drag game executable with your mouse and drop it on top of chihuahua.exe
+1. drag game executable and drop it on top of chihuahua.exe
-1. your game should start
+1. game should start
 1. after 10 seconds [UEVR mod](https://github.com/praydog/UEVR) will start and your headset movement will start affecting game camera.
-It's strongly suggested to click trough intro cinematics and get to the menu or load game before that happens.
+It's strongly suggested to click trough intro cinematics and get to the menu or load a save before that happens.
 Some games don't like being injected on early boot.
 1. if it worked - congratulations.
 Follow official [UEVR docs](https://praydog.github.io/uevr-docs/index.html) to get the most of the mod.
 1. if it did not - close the game, there should be a console window waiting with log that indicates what went wrong.
 1. in case of 'Fatal Error' message window on top of your game try again.
 UEVR is still in early stages, some crashes are expected.